kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 Kùzu requires a primary key column for node table which can be either a `STRING` or `INT64` property of the node.
 Kùzu will generate an index to do quick lookups on the primary key (e.g., name in the above example).
 Alternativly, you can use [`SERIAL` data type](./data-types/serial.md) to generate an auto-increment column as primary key.

-## Create Relationship Tables
-Here are some examples of defining tables of relationships.

-### Basic Usage
+## CREATE REL TABLE
-The following adds to the catalog a Follows relationship table between User and User nodes with one date property.
+The following statement adds to the catalog a Follows relationship table between User and User with one date property.
 ```
 CREATE REL TABLE Follows(FROM User TO User, since DATE)
 ```
-There are several things to note:
+Notes:
-- Note that there is no comma between the FROM and TO clauses.
+- There is no comma between the FROM and TO clauses.
 - Relationship directions: Each relationship has a direction following the property graph model.
 So when Follows relationship records are added, each one has a specific source/from node and a specific destination/to node[^2].
 - Relationship primary keys: You cannot define a primary key for relationship records.
 Each relationship gets a unique system-level edge ID, which are internally generated.
 You can check if two edges are the same, i.e., have the same edge ID, using the "=" and "!=" operator between "ID()" function on two variables that bind to relationships.
 For example, you can query `MATCH (n1:User)-[r1:Follows]->(n2:User)<-[r2:Follows]-(n3:User) WHERE ID(r1) != ID(r2) RETURN *` to ensure that the same relationship does not bind to both r1 and r2.
 - Relationship can only be defined as being from one node table/label to one node table/label.